-Redflow BMS as a MODBUS-TCP Slave
+Redflow BMS as a MODBUS-TCP Slave or a JSON server

 The Redflow BMS contains internal self-documentation regarding the MODBUS register maps that it supports for lookup from a remote MODBUS Master.

 Simply log in to the Redflow BMS and go to the "Help" menu, and select 'Data Access Information'.

 The resulting page (see screen shot below) contains two tabs.
 The first tab ("Field Access Information") lists the MODBUS (and JSON) access details to retrieve system-wide summary data for the entire storage array.

 The second tab ("Battery Access Information") lists the MODBUS and JSON access details to retrieve 'per battery' status information.